georgeadamson/facade-script/readme.md

 ## Stats

-- This is an early version.
-Stable but still being tested in the wild.
+- Curently in Beta.
+Appears stable but still testing in the wild.
-- ~30kb when you use the CDN link but I have not optimised or minified it yet.
+- ~8.5kb when you use the CDN link (minified & gzipped).
+I have yet to see if I can make it smaller with some more analysis.